juh9870/tinychange/README.md

 $ tinychange
 ```

+> Author name will be pulled from the active git author/user, if available.
+If not, you will be prompted for it.

 #### Script usage

 You can also manually provide arguments to create a tinychange by using the `new` subcommand.
 This is useful for automation or scripting.
 Use the `-I` flag to disable the interactive prompts and silence the output.